 When you’re a crafter, your creations slowly begin to cover every corner of your home.
 Not in a bad way though, just in a, “Thanks, I made it!” kind of way.
-Like, who wouldn’t want a home covered in crochet pillows and wall hangings and general yarny goodness?
+Like, who wouldn’t want a home filled with crochet pillow covers, blankets, wall hangings and general yarny goodness?
 Sounds cozy AF to me!

 I’m biased because I live in a home covered in crochet projects (and piles of hooks and loose yarn 😉), but everyone loves to be cozy.
 Except haters, of course.